 I recommend to all bloggers and entrepreneurs to join a couple of Facebook groups from your niche.
 Make sure you find active groups where there is more going on than just self-promotion.
 The more discussions, questions, and conversations are going on the more inspiration will you be able to get and the more value you will get out of your participation in the group.

 At almost any networking event I went to at least some of the conversations are about what everybody does.
-If you have an interested counterpart they usually keep the conversation fueled with some interested questions.
+If you have an interested counterpart they usually keep the conversation fueled with some interesting questions.

 When you get home, reflect and reconsider what the people you talked to were interested in – most of the time you will find some topics that may also be of interest to your blog audience.